adamripley98/nalda/README.md

 - [ ] Issue where "ada" doesn't populate "adam ripley" but "adam" does (I think best way to deal with this is search button)
 - [ ] Don't let it search through reviews
 - [X] Frontend issue where it displays two articles on one line
+- [ ] Clicking a link closes suggestion and clears search bar

 ## Bugs
 - [X] Fix authentication route bug